Hackingzone/airgeddon/README.md

 Compatible with any Linux distribution that has installed the tools needed.
 The script checks for them at the beginning.

-> `airgeddon` is already included in some Linux distributions and repositories:
+> `airgeddon` is already included in some Linux distributions and repositories
 > - [Wifislax] 4.12, 64-1.0 or higher
 > - [BlackArch] 2017.01.28 or later
 > - [ArchStrike] repository